 Sleeping well is one of the most important things you can do for your health!
 Your brain uses this time to do repairs and remove any toxins that have built up from the day’s efforts, so it stays healthy and is prepared for the following day.
-Studies show that people with poor sleep tend towards obesity and hypertension too.
+Studies show that there is a correlation between people with poor quality sleep and hypertension.
 Sleep is very important!
 Here are some tips for improving your sleep.

 - Make your bedroom a sleep sanctuary.
 Dim lights, soft fabrics, no electronics or work station.
 Create a bedroom that feels like a place to retreat and encourage peaceful relaxation.

 - Catch the wave; the melatonin wave that is!
 Your brain knows it’s time to sleep when melatonin is produced, usually between 8 and 10 pm.
 Try to avoid screen time (including TV, computers and personal electronics) after 8 pm, which interrupt melatonin production, and be in bed by 10 pm to work with your body’s natural sleep rhythm.

 - Avoid caffeine after 3 pm.
 Caffeine stays in your body for 4-6 hours after you ingest it, and can interrupt melatonin receptivity.
 It is also a diuretic, so getting up to pee can interrupt your sleep!
 Check out this blog post for more on how to time caffeine for optimal effects.

 - Alcohol: avoid it, or use only in moderation, at least while you’re training your brain and body to sleep well.
 It depletes vitamins that you need to support melatonin production in your body.
 It is also a diuretic, and like caffeine, can make you wake up to go pee.
 Not helpful when you’re trying to sleep through the night!